Dear Fans in the Stands,

 Find a moment at least once this season to thank a coach for the work they do.
 They'll dismiss it and act like it was nothing, but, as a coach's wife, I promise you it means so much to them.

 So I'm glad you're here tonight.
 I hope you eat some good junk food and have fun catching up with friends during the game.
-Thanks for keeping these things in mind as you cheer for your team tonight.
-And I hope y'all walk away with a W!
-Unless, of course, you're playing my team :)
+Thanks for keeping these things in mind as you cheer for our team tonight.

 -The Coach's Wife-